VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 # Title

 # Abstract
+Everybody wants to enjoy a meal without having to worry about health hazards.
+From the Chicago Food Inspection dataset, we would like to know if there are some places to avoid like plague, if we won't share our plate with a rat because we went to eat a kebab near Chicago's shore on a nice Summer day or maybe if going away from touristic points of interest will guarantee a meal done in a well-maintained kitchen with fresh food.
+Providing the consumers tools to verify the sanitization of a food-related shop may be an interesting addition for some restaurant bookers like TheFork is the main motivation behind this project.

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

 # Research questions
-* What are the most common reasons to fail an inspection and the weight of them in the verdict?
+* What are the most common violation to fail an inspection and the weight of them in the verdict?
 * How franchises (Subway, MacDo, ...) differ from "normal restaurants"?
 * How much does inspection's frequency depends on previous pass/fail results.
 * Does [Chicago's rodent invasion](https://southsideweekly.com/i-smell-a-rat/) influence the number of rodent-related violations?
 * Which violations are the most common (in general, by period of the year or location)?
-* Are violations related to location (ie touristic vs residentential, old vs new district, rich vs poor)?
+* Are violations related to location (ie touristic vs residentential, old vs new district)?
-* Can we do rankings of the restaurants based on some (still not found) rules?
+* Can we rank restaurants based on some (still not found) rules?
 * Are the 'out of business' restaurants more likely to have failed inspections in the past?

 # Dataset